CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 (see [Section 1](../01_Background/)).

 ---
-## First, let's consider the following scenario: (For notes - how can this be made better?)
+## First, let's consider the following scenario

 You and your team of 4 are tasked with **assessing the baseline measurements of an eelgrass ecosystem before protection and restoration** measures are implemented.

-You want to know the
+You want to know two things:

 A) The **average carbon stock** across the meadow, and want to be able to